lrdickson/calx-go/architecture.md

 	- Add
 	- Delete
 	- Rename
-	- DataUpdate
+	- OutputChanged
-	- Formula
+	- MetaDataChanged
 		- CodeUpdate
 - Add listener functions
 	- Listen for all variables
-	- Listen by variable name?
+	- Listen by variable id
 		- Pairs well with delete

-### Kernel Interface
+### Kernel

 - objects represented as an ID
 - Kernels may keep an internal representation of variables as necessary

 - Object ID
   - Allows it to communicate across separate devices
-- Mark object for update
-- Update object
-- Signal callback
-- doesn't require complicated interface system

 ## Objects